nicolasmelo1/reflow_crm_front/shared/components/Formulary/README.md

 ### The HOW
 This is the first data we recieve, and it is HOW to render the formulary.
 So we revieve a JSON containing each section and within each section, each field from the section.
-This data contains stuff like, how to format numbers and dates, what is the label_name to display to the user, is it required or not?, and many of other stuff.
+This data contains stuff like, how to format numbers and dates, what is the label_name to display to the user, is it required or not?, and many other stuff.
 This json, obviously, return just one section even if it's a multi-section.
 So in our example, we would have a object about the `historico` section only once, it looks like a regular object.

 ### The WHAT
 The __WHAT__ is basically an array containing all the sections which each of them contains an array that with each field value.